s77rt/multicapconverter/README.md

 ## Notes
  - --group-by does not effect hcwpax (WPA\*01 & WPA\*02) and hcpmkid output
  - --all does not effect hcwpax (WPA\*01) and hcpmkid output
+ - by default, if a capture have both WPA\*01 and WPA\*02 (hcwpax format), WPA\*02 will be ignored on the exportation process.
+If you want to export both, use --do-not-clean

 ## TIPS
  - use --quiet for better performance